benoitf/theia-website/doc/Authoring_Plugins.md

 The `start()` method is called when loading the plug-in.
 In this method, there is one action: registering hello world command and one callback: displaying `Hello World` as an information message.
 The command object has an `id` and a `label` that will be displayed in the command palette.

 There is an empty stop() method that could be used to do something when the plug-in is stopped.
-THis method is optional and may be removed if empty.
+This method is optional and may be removed if empty.

 ## Executing the Plug-in

 Now we want to see the plug-in in action.
 For this purpose, there is a mode called `hosted mode` within Theia.
 First, be sure that you've opened the folder where is the generated plug-in inside Theia.
 (It needs to be part of your workspace)
-Then, bring command palette (hiting the F1 key for example) and search for `Hosted mode: start instance` and select this command.
+Then, bring command palette (hitting the F1 key for example) and search for `Hosted mode: start instance` and select this command.

 ![Hosted mode: start instance](images/plug-ins/hosted-plugin-start-instance.png "Hosted mode: start instance")